 Federal Student Aid (FAFSA)

-If you are interested in receiving federal financial aid, you should complete the Free Application for Federal Student Aid (FAFSA) by March 1 each year to ensure maximum institutional and federal financial aid opportunities.
-Contact the law school's Coordinator of Financial Aid if your FAFSA is selected for verification.
+If you are interested in receiving federal financial aid, you should complete the Free Application for Federal Student Aid (FAFSA) by January 15 each year to ensure maximum institutional and federal financial aid opportunities.
+Contact the law school’s Coordinator of Financial Aid at email@example.com if your FAFSA is selected for verification.

-Federal unsubsidized student loans are not based on financial need, and eligible law students can borrow up to $20,500 per academic year in unsubsidized loans.
+Federal unsubsidized student loans are not based on financial need and eligible law students can borrow up to $20,500 per academic year in unsubsidized loans.
 A new FAFSA must be submitted for every academic year.
-All first-time borrowers at Liberty University School of Law must complete Entrance Counseling and an electronic Master Promissory Note (MPN) for the Direct Unsubsidized Loan at www.studentloans.gov.
+All first-time borrowers at Liberty University School of Law must complete Entrance Counseling and an electronic Master Promissory Note (MPN) for the Direct Unsubsidized Loan at https://studentloans.gov

-Students needing additional loans can apply for a Grad PLUS loan at www.studentloans.gov.
-Grad PLUS loans are credit based and maximum eligibility is determined by the cost of attendance, minus any scholarships, grants and unsubsidized loans.
-First-time PLUS loan borrowers must also complete an electronic PLUS Loan Master Promissory Note (MPN).
+Students needing additional loans can apply for a Federal Grad PLUS loan at https://studentloans.gov.
+Grad PLUS loans are credit-based and maximum eligibility is determined by the cost of attendance, minus any scholarships, grants, and unsubsidized loans.
+First-time Grad PLUS loan borrowers must also complete an electronic PLUS Loan Master Promissory Note (MPN).

 The expected workload for a student enrolled in Liberty Law’s Juris Doctor program is at least 60 hours per week.
 If you are a law student and want to work during the semester, you must sign and submit a School of Law Work Request Form to the School of Law Director of Student Affairs.
 The form below must be signed and submitted each semester of your expected employment.
 The dean’s signature is required for all 1L student employment and any 2L or 3L student employment in excess of 20 hours per week.